nwesterhausen/dwarf-tales/docs/index.md

 # Dwarf Tales

-Or Tales from Dwarf Fortress.
+Tales from Dwarf Fortress.

+---

 I plan to use this space to record interesting Dwarf Fortress stories from my playthroughs.